The Giants had their clunker at a most inopportune time Sunday afternoon on their home turf.

 The Giants came out flat against the Lions and never recovered, letting a winnable game slip away.
 Now, they will be in a battle for a playoff spot, and winning in Dallas is never easy based on their recent history.
 Dallas has rebounded from a slow start and has pushed it into high gear, while the Giants have shown some weaknesses and may be sliding back down into their predestined spot.
 The question now is how good are they?

-Taking the points (Giants+8) is a good play here because New York will bounce back to make it a tight one.
+Betting on the New York Giants (+8) is a good play here because New York will bounce back to make it a tight one.
 The keys for the Giants will be to free Barkley for a big game and to keep the Dallas pass rush at bay.
 Dallas will need to avoid a letdown after its big win in Minnesota, but the Cowboys will keeping ride their momentum – Cowboys win 27-20

 AP Photo/Adam Hunger